Interplay between polarization and quantum correlations of confined polaritons: Circularly polarized drive

 From Eq.~\eqref{eq::WFg++}, we see that the antibunching should be maximal when $C_{20}\simeq0$.
 We find that optimal conditions satisfying $C_{20}=0$ --- which requires both the real and the imaginary part of the numerator in Eq.~\eqref{eq:C20} to vanish --- exist as long as $U_1\neq0$, and correspond to

-where the symbol $\pm$ in \eqref{eq:OptDet} is associated with the sign of $U_1$ ($\pm$).
+where the symbol $\pm$ in \eqref{eq:OptDet} corresponds to the sign of $U_1$.
 For polaritons, we have $U_1>0$ while $U_2$ can be either positive or negative.
 These expressions highlight the importance of an accurate estimation of the nonlinearities to predict the required optimal birefringence $\delta_{HV,O}$ and detuning $\Delta_{O}$.
 In the limit of small nonlinearities $\gamma\gg |U_i|$, these become independent of $U_2$ and reduce to

 Figure~\ref{fig:Opt2} illustrates the optimal birefringence splitting versus the interaction strengths.
 We see that it increases when $U_1$ decreases and eventually diverges as $U_1\rightarrow 0$.
 One can also see an increase as a function of $|U_2|$ with a slight asymmetry between the $U_2>0$ and $U_2<0$ sides, as shown in Fig.~\ref{fig:Opt2}(b).